scottwillson/play-by-play/README.md

 System
 ------
 The larger system accepts play-by-play JSON files as input and outputs Simulation::Game.
 Input: historical state transitions.
 Output: chain of states

+Modules:
+ * Sample.
+Import JSON files from real world games.
+ * Model.
+Abstract model of basketball game.
+ * Simulation.
+Use probabilities from Sample to run Model to simulation a game or season of games.
+ * View.
+Display Simulation output as text.
+ * Web.
+Web UI.

+Many modules have duplicate names (Game, Team), but these duplicates are different, though related concepts.
+Mixing those concepts makes for confusing code.

 States
 ------